cdt-data-science/cluster-scripts/guides/inf_cluster_quick_start_07_10_24.md

 ## Quick Bash Environment Setup

-1. There is now only one Informatics cluster, and the head node is called `mlp` (note that `ilcc-cluster` still works as an alias).
+1. There is now only one Informatics cluster, and the head node is called `mlp` (note that `ilcc-cluster` and `pgr-cluster` still work as an aliases).
 Throughout this guide I will assume you have either set a variable called `CLUSTER_NAME` (or you'll just replace that in the instructions) e.g `export CLUSTER_NAME=mlp`.

 2. Run this line to ssh into the cluster: `ssh ${USER}@${CLUSTER_NAME}.inf.ed.ac.uk`